axd1967/stellarium/CONTRIBUTING.md

 description in the main documentation (in ``docs/``) or doxygen description/comments for code in the ``*.hpp`` files (commenting the code may be extremelly helpful!).

-- **User Guide**: a branch should also contain at least a basic paragraph that describes new/modified functionality (see the SUG [README](https://github.com/Stellarium/stellarium/blob/master/guide/README.md)).
+- **User Guide**: a branch should also contain (and ideally, development should start with) at least a basic paragraph that describes new/modified functionality (see the SUG [README](https://github.com/Stellarium/stellarium/blob/master/guide/README.md)).
 The Tex format is not difficult to edit, even without specialised editors.
+Changes in documentaion could be considered as a contract that is to be fulfilled by the branch.

 **Important**: when importing anything from the outside, make sure to read and understand [VENDOR BRANCHING](VENDOR_BRANCHING.md).